 The Mystery Mansion Storytelling Game

 Illuminate your imagination with the Mystery Mansion Storytelling Game.
-Reviving the Victorian craze for 'myrioramas', the (20) picture cards can be placed in any order to create
+Reviving the Victorian craze for 'myrioramas', the (20) picture cards can be placed in any

 Illuminate your imagination with the Mystery Mansion Storytelling Game.
 Reviving the Victorian craze for 'myrioramas', the (20) picture cards can be placed in any order to create seamless scenes.
 Almost infinite combinations of cards provide endless storyscaping possibilities.